dyweb/course/web/2016-spring/git-editor-html/cmd.md

 $ git status

 ```
 As the title says, this command will show you current status of the repository.

-## Other commands
-...(haven't thought clearly)